3811 Canterbury Rd Apt 108

 B.A., English.
 Bard College (2007)

-Dandyism: Character and Form From Wilde to the Present (under contract, University of Virginia).
+Dandyism: Form and Fiction From Modernism to the Present (forthcoming, University of Virginia).

 Unstable Tones: Irony and Camp Affect from Henry James to Lars von Trier (in progress).

 “‘Vast Impropriety’: Tragedy, Camp Negation, and the double entendre in Henry James,” Genre: Forms of Discourse and Culture 51.2 (Summer 2018): 105-131.